mcdemarco/prepub/README.md

 ## Use

-PrePub produces a Twine HTML file that, when opened in a browser, shows you the PrePub options and downloads a Markdown file named something like `prepub123456789.md`.
+PrePub produces a Twine HTML file that, when opened in a browser, shows you the PrePub options and lets you download its Pandoc Markdown output.
 To make this happen, do one of the following:

-In **Twine 2**, open your story, then click on the story menu arrow next to your story title (in the lower left hand corner of the UI) and select View Proofing Copy.
+* In **Twine 2**, open your story, then click on the story menu arrow next to your story title (in the lower left hand corner of the UI) and select View Proofing Copy.

-In **Twine 1**, open or create a story (under the File menu).
+* In **Twine 1**, open or create a story (under the File menu).
 Then, in the Story menu under Story Formats, select PrePub as the story format.
 Choose Test Play.
 (You may need to restart Twine 1 if you installed PrePub while it was running.)
 If you Publish or Build to a file instead, you will need to manually open the resulting HTML file in a browser.

-In [TweeGo](http://www.motoslave.net/tweego/) or another external Twine compiler, install the PrePub story format and compile your story according to [the compiler's documenatation](http://www.motoslave.net/tweego/docs/#getting-started-story-formats).
-You will need to open the resulting HTML file in a browser in order to generate the desired Markdown output.
+* In [TweeGo](http://www.motoslave.net/tweego/) or another external Twine compiler, install the PrePub story format and compile your story according to [the compiler's documenatation](http://www.motoslave.net/tweego/docs/#getting-started-story-formats).
+You will need to open the resulting HTML file in a browser.

+Once you have opened the proofing copy or HTML file, you can select your options and click the download button.
+This downloads a Markdown file named something like `prepub123456789.md`.

 ### Details